-(a) The Trustee will at all times keep, or cause to be kept, proper books of record and account, prepared in accordance with corporate trust industry standards, in which complete and accurate entries are made of all transactions made by it relating to the proceeds of 2017C Bonds and all funds and accounts established by it pursuant to the Indenture.
-Such books of record and account will be available for inspection by the District upon reasonable prior notice during business hours and under reasonable circumstances.

-(b) The District will keep appropriate accounting records in which complete and correct entries are made of all transactions relating to the Water and Sewer System, which records will be available for inspection by the Trustee (which has no duty to inspect such records) at reasonable hours and under reasonable conditions.

-(c) The District will prepare and file with the Trustee annually by no later than February 1 of each Fiscal Year (commencing with the Fiscal Year ending June 30, 2017) financial statements of the District for the preceding Fiscal Year prepared in accordance with Generally Accepted Accounting Principles, together with an Accountant's Report thereon.
+- (a) The Trustee will at all times keep, or cause to be kept, proper books of record and account, prepared in accordance with corporate trust industry standards, in which complete and accurate entries are made of all transactions made by it relating to the proceeds of 2018A Bonds and all funds and accounts established by it pursuant to the Indenture.
+Such books of record and account will be available for inspection by the District and the Liquidity Facility Provider upon reasonable prior notice during business hours and under reasonable circumstances. - (b) The District will keep appropriate accounting records in which complete and correct entries are made of all transactions relating to the Water and Sewer System, which records will be available for inspection by the Trustee (which has no duty to inspect such records) and the Liquidity Facility Provider at reasonable hours and under reasonable conditions. - (c) The District will prepare and file with the Trustee and the Liquidity Facility Provider, if any, annually within 270 days of each Fiscal Year (commencing with the Fiscal Year ended June 30, 2018) financial statements of the District for the preceding Fiscal Year prepared in accordance with Generally Accepted Accounting Principles, together with an Accountant's Report thereon.
 The Trustee has no duty to review such financial statements.

 Tax Covenants.
-Notwithstanding any other provision of the Indenture, absent an Opinion of Bond Counsel that the exclusion from gross income of the interest on the 2017C Bonds will not be adversely affected for federal income tax purposes, the District has covenanted to comply with all applicable requirements of the Code necessary to preserve such exclusion from gross income with respect to the 2017C Bonds and has specifically covenanted, without limiting the generality of the foregoing, as follows:
+Notwithstanding any other provision of the Indenture, absent an Opinion of Bond Counsel that the exclusion from gross income of the interest on the 2018A Bonds will not be adversely affected for federal income tax purposes, the District has covenanted to comply with all applicable requirements of the Code necessary to preserve such exclusion from gross income with respect to the 2018A Bonds and has specifically covenanted, without limiting the generality of the foregoing, as follows:

-(a) Private Activity.
-The District will not take any action or refrain from taking any action or make any use of the proceeds of the 2017C Bonds or of any other moneys or property which would cause the 2017C Bonds to be "private activity bonds" within the meaning of Section 141 of the Code;

-(b) Arbitrage.
-The District will make no use of the proceeds of the 2017C Bonds or of any other amounts or property, regardless of the source, and will not take any action or refrain from taking any action which would cause the 2017C Bonds to be "arbitrage bonds" within the meaning of Section 148 of the Code;

-(c) Federal Guarantee.
-The District will make no use of the proceeds of the 2017C Bonds and will not take or omit to take any action that would cause the 2017C Bonds to be "federally guaranteed" within the meaning of Section 149(b) of the Code;

-(d) Information Reporting.
-The District will take or cause to be taken all necessary action to comply with the informational reporting requirement of Section 149(e) of the Code necessary to preserve the exclusion of interest on the 2017C Bonds pursuant to Section 103(a) of the Code;
+- (a) Private Activity.
+The District will take no action or refrain from taking any action, and the District make no use of the proceeds of the 2018A Bonds or of any other moneys or property which would cause the 2018A Bonds to be "private activity bonds" within the meaning of Section 141 of the Code; - (b) Arbitrage.
+The District will make no use of the proceeds of the 2018A Bonds or of any other amounts or property, regardless of the source, and the District will not take any action or refrain from taking any action, which will cause the 2018A Bonds to be "arbitrage bonds" within the meaning of Section 148 of the Code: - (c) Federal Guarantee.
+The District will make no use of the proceeds of the 2018A Bonds or take or omit to take any action that would cause the 2018A Bonds to be "federally guaranteed" within the meaning of Section 149(b) of the Code; - (d) Information Reporting.
+The District will take or cause to be taken all necessary action to comply with the informational reporting requirement of Section 149(e) of the Code necessary to preserve the exclusion of interest on the 2018A Bonds pursuant to Section 103(a) of the Code; - (e) Hedge Bonds.
+The District will make no use of the proceeds of the 2018A Bonds or any other amounts or property, regardless of the source, and the District will not take any action or refrain from taking any action that would cause the 2018A Bonds to be considered "hedge bonds" within the meaning of Section 149(g) of the Code unless the District takes all necessary action to assure compliance with the requirements of Section

-(e) Hedge Bonds.
-The District will make no use of the proceeds of the 2017C Bonds or any other amounts or property, regardless of the source, and will not take any action or refrain from taking any action that would cause the 2017C Bonds to be considered "hedge bonds" within the meaning of Section 149(g) of the Code unless the District takes all necessary action to assure compliance with the requirements of Section 149(g) of the Code to maintain the exclusion from gross income of interest on the 2017C Bonds for federal income tax purposes; and
+149(g) of the Code to maintain the exclusion from gross income of interest on the 2018A Bonds for federal income tax purposes; and